AlvinNathey/graphics_miniproject/README.md

 ---

-With PowerPong, you get more than just a game – you get a dynamic experience that challenges your reflexes and strategic thinking.
+With PowerPong, you get more than just a game – you get a dynamic experience that challenges your reflexes, strategic thinking, and adaptability.
 Install, play, and let the fun begin! 🎮